 Do not drink alcohol.
 Dangerous side effects or death could occur.

 Ask a doctor or pharmacist before using other medicines for pain, fever, swelling, or cold/flu symptoms.
-They may contain ingredients similar to aspirin and oxycodone (such as aspirin, ibuprofen, ketoprofen, or naproxen).
+They may contain ingredients similar to aspirin (such as ibuprofen, ketoprofen, or naproxen).

 Call your doctor at once if you have:

 Seek medical attention right away if you have symptoms of serotonin syndrome, such as: agitation, hallucinations, fever, sweating, shivering, fast heart rate, muscle stiffness, twitching, loss of coordination, nausea, vomiting, or diarrhea.

 Serious side effects may be more likely in older adults and those who are overweight, malnourished, or debilitated.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.